NEFM-TUDresden/gmshModel/README.rst

 3. `pyvista <https://www.pyvista.org/>`_ for the visualization of meshes
 4. `pythonocc <https://github.com/tpaviot/pythonocc-core/>`_ for the visualization of the model geometry

-If the visualization functionality is not required and meshes exported in the Gmsh-internal ``.msh`` format are sufficient, a working installation of Gmsh and its Python-API is enough.

 Getting Started
 ***************